-Here is an overview of the different women’s gymnastics levels in the Junior Olympic, or JO program.
+Here is an overview of the different women’s gymnastics levels in the USA Gymnastics Program.

 Gymnastics Levels 1-3:

 USA Gymnastics states that they created levels 1-3 to prepare gymnasts for competition.
 Most gymnasts don’t compete gymnastics levels 1-3, but there are routines that you could compete at this level.
 Many clubs have gymnasts in recreational classes while they learn these skills.
 Level 3 is not a required competitive level so there are no score requirements to move to level 4.
 Learn more about the Level 1 Gymnastics Requirements, the Level 2 Gymnastics Requirements, and the Level 3 Gymnastics Requirements.